Skip to content Skip to sidebar Skip to footer

 Beef tallow has been in use for over a century as the most versatile and flavourful packed fat.
 Used from one kitchen to the other across this world, be it in frying, cooking, or even some skincare treatments, learning how to make beef tallow from scratch is enjoyable as well as fulfilling.

 Beef tallow contains saturated fats that can be good for your heart.
-Plus, in making it at home, it helps prevent the reliance on just anyone else to deliver you the quality of fat.
+Plus, in making it at home, it helps prevent the reliance on just anyone else to deliver the quality of fat.

 To begin making beef tallow, it is possible to use the bare essentials and a minimum of tools required.
 Here are the things one will need: